ibm-cloud-docs/containers/cs_troubleshoot.md

     <td>A worker node can go into a Critical state for many reasons: <ul><li>You initiated a reboot for your worker node without cordoning and draining your worker node.
 Rebooting a worker node can cause data corruption in <code>containerd</code>, <code>kubelet</code>, <code>kube-proxy</code>, and <code>calico</code>. </li>
     <li>The pods that are deployed to your worker node do not use resource limits for [memory ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/) and [CPU ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/).
 Without resource limits, pods can consume all available resources, leaving no resources for other pods to run on this worker node.
 This overcommitment of workload causes the worker node to fail. </li>
     <li><code>containerd</code>, <code>kubelet</code>, or <code>calico</code> went into an unrecoverable state after it ran hundreds or thousands of containers over time. </li>
-    <li>You set up a Virtual Router Appliance for your worker node that went down and cut off the communication between your worker node and the Kubernetes master. </li><li> Current networking issues in {{site.data.keyword.containerlong_notm}} or IBM Cloud infrastructure (SoftLayer) that causes the communication between your worker node and the Kubernetes master to fail.</li>
+    <li>You set up a Virtual Router Appliance for your worker node that went down and cut off the communication between your worker node and the Kubernetes master. </li><li> Current networking issues in {{site.data.keyword.containerlong_notm}} or IBM Cloud infrastructure that causes the communication between your worker node and the Kubernetes master to fail.</li>
     <li>Your worker node ran out of capacity.
 Check the <strong>Status</strong> of the worker node to see whether it shows <strong>Out of disk</strong> or <strong>Out of memory</strong>.
 If your worker node is out of capacity, consider to either reduce the workload on your worker node or add a worker node to your cluster to help load balance the workload.</li>
     <li>The device was powered off from the [{{site.data.keyword.cloud_notm}} console resource list ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/resources).
 Open the resource list and find your worker node ID in the **Devices** list.
 In the action menu, click **Power On**.</li></ul>
     In many cases, [reloading](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_reload) your worker node can solve the problem.
 When you reload your worker node, the latest [patch version](/docs/containers?topic=containers-cs_versions#version_types) is applied to your worker node.
 The major and minor version is not changed.
 Before you reload your worker node, make sure to cordon and drain your worker node to ensure that the existing pods are terminated gracefully and rescheduled onto remaining worker nodes. </br></br> If reloading the worker node does not resolve the issue, go to the next step to continue troubleshooting your worker node. </br></br><strong>Tip:</strong> You can [configure health checks for your worker node and enable Autorecovery](/docs/containers?topic=containers-health#autorecovery).
 If Autorecovery detects an unhealthy worker node based on the configured checks, Autorecovery triggers a corrective action like an OS reload on the worker node.
 For more information about how Autorecovery works, see the [Autorecovery blog ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2017/12/autorecovery-utilizes-consistent-hashing-high-availability/).